European River Boats with Wheelchair-accessible Cabins:

-- Scenic has a beautiful Junior Suite (302) with a balcony which has wheelchair facilities for wheelchair- bound passengers.
+- Scenic has a beautiful Junior Suite (Suite 302 on the Sapphire, Emerald, Diamond, Ruby) with a balcony which has wheelchair facilities for wheelchair- bound passengers.
 This suite is close to the reception and near the lift.

 - The doors have been widened to allow access by a standard size wheelchair.
 The space in the room allows for easy manoeuvring of a wheelchair and there is a power point next to the bed.
 You can enjoy the view from your private balcony although there is a small lip onto the balcony level.

 - There is a wheel-in shower and a stool provided for showering as well as a rail on the wall for further assistance.